 City of Troy Economic DevelopmentFunding Source/Amount: Community Development Block Grant Program – $350,000 Economic Development Administration - $756,394 City of Troy - $220,000 Description: Funds will be utilized for road and drainage system infrastructure improvements.
 These improvements will assist with the expansion of Bodine Aluminum, Inc. and will increase the volume of product shipped into and out of the facility.
 Status: Construction complete.
 Funding Source/Amount: Community Development Block Grant Program – $73,390 City of Truesdale - $1,500 cash / $3,900 In-Kind labor Property Owners – $1,500 in demolition fees.
 Description: Funds will provide for the demolition of 6 vacant dilapidated residential structures.
 Each property will be inspected for asbestos prior to demolition Status: Demolition complete.

 Village of Whiteside SewerFunding Source/Amount: Community Development Block Grant Program – $417,200 Missouri Development Finance Board Loan – $150,000 Village of Whiteside – $3,300 Cash Description: The Village will install a community-wide sanitary sewer system consisting of a collection system and treatment plant.
 The collection system will be a combination of gravity sewer mains, liftstations and force mains that will enable them to serve the varying elevations in the community.
 The collection system will consist of 8,900 lineal feet of PVC piping.
 The treatment system will consist of a recirculating sand filtration system with disinfection.
-Status: Construction estimated to begin in the fall of 2016.
+Status: Construction estimated to begin in the summer of 2017.

 On-Site Wastewater ImprovementsMissouri DNR has awarded a $1,000,000 grant to the Missouri Association of Councils of Government for the creation of a revolving fund.
 The program will provide loans to homeowners seeking to make improvements to, or replace their on-site wastewater systems.
 In 2016, DNR approved a grant component for this program for eligible participants.
 Information and loan application packets are available on-line at Missouri Association of Council of Governments, or you may contact Boonslick Regional Planning Commission at (636) 456-3473.